MoneySavingExpert.com homepage

 Allowance 2: Give £250 to anybody/everybody you know

-These gifts do not count towards the £3,000 annual gift exemption (described above) – though you can't combine gifts on the same person.
-So if you've already gifted someone your £3,000 annual exemption, you couldn't then gift them £250.
+These gifts are separate to the £3,000 annual gift exemption (described above) – though you can't combine gifts on the same person.
+So if you have already gifted someone your £3,000 annual exemption, you couldn't then gift them £250.

 Allowance 3: Give wedding gifts (up to a limit)